Steroid Abuse Drug Facts

 The yet unnamed anabolic steroid had its beginnings in the 1930’s when a team of scientists created a synthetic testosterone to treat men who lack the hormone for normal development, growth and sexual functions.
 During WWII, it became evident that testosterone could be utilized to help malnourished soldiers recover from loss of weight and improve their general performance.

 Athletes began to use steroids as a performance-enhancing drug after the war.
 During the 1956 Olympics, Soviet wrestlers and other athletes performed exceptionally well.
-Upon learning that those athletes were on testosterone, Dr. Zeigler, an American doctor, created a much-improved version of the drug and called it anabolic steroids.2
+Upon learning that those athletes were on testosterone, Dr. Zeigler, an American doctor, created a much-improved version of the drug and called it anabolic steroids.

-Anabolic steroids were used not only by Olympic athletes but by high school and collegiate athlete, as well as professional sports players.
+Anabolic steroids were used not only by Olympic athletes but by high school and collegiate athletes, as well as professional sports players.
 The performance-enhancing drug was finally banned by the International Olympic Committee in 1975.
 This was the kick-off point of black market sale of anabolic steroids.

 In 1988 the Anti-Drug Abuse Act included federal regulations on the sale and possession of steroids.
 Two years later, the Anabolic Steroid Enforcement Act of 1990 was passed by Congress.
 This act classifies anabolic steroids under the Controlled Substances Act.